 Refund Data: Return requests, refund processing, and dispute resolution activities.

-Similar to the requirements outlined in our complete EULA guide, DSAR responses must address how software licensing agreements handle personal data and user rights.
+Similar to the requirements outlined in our complete EULA guide and this broader guide to End-User License Agreements, DSAR responses must address how software licensing agreements handle personal data and user rights.

 DSAR Automation Tools and Software